rwieruch/blog_robinwieruch_content/blog/react-dropdown/index.md

 };
 ```

-That's is it for creating a dropdown component in React.
+That's is it for creating a Dropdown component in React.
 If you are a beginner in React, I hope this tutorial helped you to understand some concepts and patterns!